doctrine/inflector/docs/en/index.rst

 Custom Setup
 ============

-If you want to setup custom singular and plural rules, you can configure the inflector like this.
+If you want to setup custom singular and plural rules, you can configure these in the factory:

 .. code-block:: php

-    use Doctrine\Inflector\CachedWordInflector;
-    use Doctrine\Inflector\Inflector;
+    use Doctrine\Inflector\InflectorFactory;
     use Doctrine\Inflector\Rules\Pattern;
     use Doctrine\Inflector\Rules\Patterns;
     use Doctrine\Inflector\Rules\Ruleset;